Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 *...Damn.*

-They had earlier conspired to visit the local art museum, but...she was feeling full, and content, and honestly, seeing the way that shirt just *clung* to her date and enjoying whatever energy it was he radiated that cleared a path for them like that...
+They had earlier conspired to visit the local art museum, but... she was feeling full, and content, and honestly, seeing the way that shirt just *clung* to her date and enjoying whatever energy it was he radiated that cleared a path for them like that...

 ...Maybe she was feeling some of that jungle spirit anyway.

 "Y’know what?"
 Claire wrapped her arm under his, and felt up that massive knotted bicep which kept threatening to rip his shirt.
 "I think the museum can wait for another day."

 Hoeff leaned in and waggled his eyebrows.
 "Hey.
-I’m not really an art guy anyway...wanna go back to my apartment an’ do the no pants dance?"
+I’m not really an art guy anyway... wanna go back to my apartment an’ do the no pants dance?"

 Claire burst out laughing.
 "Hoeff!
 I’m going to take that literally!"